Igor Girkin: Russian officials detain nationalist critic – DW – 07/21/2023

 The FSB asked a Moscow court to hold Girkin on charges of inciting extremism.
 He could be facing up to five years in prison if found guilty.

-He wrote Telegram on Tuesday that Russia has been led by a "failure" for 23 years — about the amount of time Vladimir Putin has been in power in some form or another.
+Girkin, who is also known by his alias Igor Strelkov, wrote on Telegram on Tuesday that Russia has been led by a "failure" for 23 years — about the amount of time Russian President Vladimir Putin has been in power in one form or another.

+His detention comes in the aftermath of a short-lived rebellion of the mercenary group Wagner, led by mercenary chief Yevgeny Prigozhin who also heavily criticized Russia's military leadership.
+Girkin, who has over 875,000 subscribers on his messaging app, has also described Russia's military leadership as incompetent.

+However, he recently described Prigozhin's action as treasonous and a major threat to the Russian state.